Energy

 Overview

-A starter plan to facilitate a review and develop a deeper understanding of energy sources.
-Conservation, natural sources, and their functions to understand them and make better decisions when critically thinking.
+This page includes a starter plan to facilitate a review and develop a deeper understanding of conservation, natural resources, and their functions to understand them and make better decisions when critically thinking about conservation.

 Background information: